spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/edgeforge/check-efi-limit.md

     ```

 11. Pay attention to the output on the screen.
 At a certain point, the output will break and produce a large number of
     new lines before producing the same output as the beginning again.
-For example, you might see the following.

     The last line before the white space indicates the upper bound of your EFI boot limit.
 For example, in the following
-    output, the EFI boot limit of your Edge host is between 600 and 700MB.
+    output, the EFI boot limit of your Edge host is between 600 and 700 MB.

     ```shell
     [ INFO]:  src/main.rs@056: Reading 600.00 MB bytes into buffer